dev9com/docker-jenkins/ABOUT.md

 Rather than modifying the Jenkins image, I opted to build a custom Jenkins Slave.
 Personally, I prefer not to run slaves on the Jenkins box.
 First, the hardware budget for the two is very different.
 Slaves are IO, memory, and CPU bound.
-The filesystem can be deleted between builds with few repurcussions.
+The filesystem can be deleted between builds with few repercussions.
 The Jenkins server is a different beast.
 It needs to be backed up, it uses a lot disk space for artifacts (build statistics and test reports, even if you store your binaries in a system of record), and it needs some bandwidth.
 There are many ways for a bad build to take out the entire server, and I would rather not even have to worry about it.